jityong/grant-disbursement/src/README.md

     ```
     brew install postgresql
     ```
-5. Open the source code and ensure that the JDK is set up for the project in your IDE.
-6. At the root directory, run `maven clean install` to download all dependencies and build the executable JAR.
-7. To run the application locally, update the user and password of your postgres DB in application.properties and create a Database table called `meteor` in your local postgres.
+5. To run the application locally, update the user and password of your postgres DB in application.properties and create a Database table called `meteor` in your local postgres.
     Example:
     ```
     CREATE DATABASE meteor;
     ```
-8. Run the `init.sql` script using psql command line.
+6. Run the `init.sql` script using psql command line.
     Example with username `meteor`:
     ```
     psql -U meteor -d meteor -a -f src/main/resources/init.sql
     ```
+7. Open the source code and ensure that the JDK is set up for the project in your IDE.
+8. (Please complete step 6 first) At the root directory, run `maven clean install` to download all dependencies and build the executable JAR.
-9. (Please complete step 8 first) Then, run the application using `java -jar target/grant_disbursement-0.0.1-SNAPSHOT.jar`.
+9. Then, run the application using `java -jar target/grant_disbursement-0.0.1-SNAPSHOT.jar`.
 10. Finally, you can access the server at http://localhost:5000/

 ## Additional Notes